 Are you ready to jump to the recipe for fried salmon patties and start the process of cooking this delicious meal for your family?

-Gather all the ingredients.
+- Gather Ingredients.
+Gather all the ingredients for the salmon mixture.
 I like to measure my ingredients out beforehand, that way everything is ready and all I have to do is dump into bowls.

+- Cook.
 Once the skillet is hot, go ahead and cook the patties for 2-3 minutes on each side, or until they are a golden brown color.
+They will be fragile, so using a fish spatula is best for the delicate nature.

 Salmon cakes can be made year-round.
 Because salmon is such an affordable protein, you may find that you really enjoy cooking with it.
 Let us know what you think of this recipe.